 Honevo is developed with an evidence-based approach to ensure that it is a safe and effective treatment.

-Honevo is the first honey with clinical trials evidence that it can treat conditions including acne, rosacea and nappy rash.
+Honevo is the first honey with clinical trials evidence that it can treat conditions including acne and rosacea.

 Honevo now treats cold sores

 Cold sores are annoying and all we want is for them to go away - as fast as possible.
 And wouldn't it be nice if this could happen naturally?

 Well now it can.
 HoneyLab has released its strongest formulation of Honevo yet to help heal the cold sore lesion.
 Honevo has been shown in a phase 2 trial to be more effective than the leading anti-viral product at making the cold sore wound go away.

 And it is 100% natural so can be used as frequently as you wish without any risk of side effects from a synthetic drug.